UrbanOS-Public/smartcitiesdata/.github/ISSUE_TEMPLATE/user-story.md

 - Not necessarily an acceptance criteria, but a hint for the people that play the card

 #### Amigos:
-A list of tagged users that should amigo this card
+A list of tagged users that should be involved in reviewing (or exiting) this work